Numigi/odoo-stock-addons/stock_picking_correct_reservation/README.rst

 This action is executed only by users with group ``Administration``.

 We want to give access to users with group ``Inventory / Administrator``, to be able to execute this action.
-And limit the correction to only selected stock picking.

 Description:
 ~~~~~~~~~~~~

-This module allows to execute the same code of 'Correct inconsistencies for reservation' action from a selected transfers.
+This module allows to execute the same code of 'Correct inconsistencies for reservation' action from picking.

 Usage
 -----